rtoy/f2cl/src/NOTES.md

     + lsode, lsoda, lsodpk
 Sep 2007
 ------------
-o Extended DO loops were causing extra labels in the Lisp code, which causes errors when compiling the Lisp code. o DATA statements weren't handling repetitions correctly when processing the initializers for an array. o The initializer for strings in a common block was done incorrectly.
+* Extended DO loops were causing extra labels in the Lisp code, which causes errors when compiling the Lisp code.
+* DATA statements weren't handling repetitions correctly when processing the initializers for an array.
+* The initializer for strings in a common block was done incorrectly.
   This may been some more work.
-o Initialization of strings was wrong because we tried to coerce 0 to a character.
-We really wanted a space. o The options in an OPEN statement weren't being parsed correctly.
+* Initialization of strings was wrong because we tried to coerce 0 to a character.
+We really wanted a space.
+* The options in an OPEN statement weren't being parsed correctly.
-  Some of the option values can be an expression. o The preprocessor can now recognize INCLUDE statements.
+  Some of the option values can be an expression.
+* The preprocessor can now recognize INCLUDE statements.
 This is an extension in some Fortran's.
 (Should we add yet another option to control this?)
-Nested include's are supported. o Some issues with handling of the last line of the input file are fixed.
-(Exposed by the INCLUDE support.) o Initialization of some arrays via DATA statements were done incorrectly because the initializers aren't necessarily constants. o Was not correctly handling atoms when executing format statements. o Better printing, especially for list-directed output. o Unused Fortran PARAMETER values and unused symbol macros (for common block variables) are removed from the generated code to reduce warnings from Lisp compilers. o Implied do loops over multidimensional arrays are supported. o Nested implied do loops are supported. o DONLP2 package added.
+Nested include's are supported.
+* Some issues with handling of the last line of the input file are fixed.
+(Exposed by the INCLUDE support.)
+* Initialization of some arrays via DATA statements were done incorrectly because the initializers aren't necessarily constants.
+* Was not correctly handling atoms when executing format statements.
+* Better printing, especially for list-directed output.
+* Unused Fortran PARAMETER values and unused symbol macros (for common block variables) are removed from the generated code to reduce warnings from Lisp compilers.
+* Implied do loops over multidimensional arrays are supported.
+* Nested implied do loops are supported.
+* DONLP2 package added.
 Many tests are included, and most of them match the Fortran results.

 May 04, 2007
 ------------
-o F2CL was getting confused with functions declared as external that also happened to be named the same as some f2cl-lib functions like zsqrt.
+* F2CL was getting confused with functions declared as external that also happened to be named the same as some f2cl-lib functions like zsqrt.
 F2CL would compile the code usig f2cl-lib:zsqrt instead of zsqrt, and this is wrong.  zsqrt should have been used.